 Welcome!

-In the photo to my right is one of my two imaging systems.
-As you can see, it consists of a stable equatorial mount, a pier in this case, an OTA (Optical Tube Assembly) with a power focuser, a monochrome camera with cooling, a set of color filters in a power wheel, a guide scope with guide camera, and computer.
+In the photo to my right is one of my five imaging systems.
+As you can see, it consists of a stable equatorial mount, a pier in this case, an OTA (Optical Tube Assembly) with a power focuser, a monochrome camera with cooling, a set of color filters in a power wheel, a guide scope with guide camera, and laptop computer.
 The computer is the central control for everything.

 If you have any questions please don't hesitate to drop me a note using the contact tab.